-- A. Skipping class or leaving class without permission - B. Gambling Any participation in games of chance for money and/or other things of value - C. Instigating Conflict The deliberate attempt to incite, provoke physical conflict, or verbal altercation between individuals - D. Vandalism Intentional and deliberate action resulting in injury or damages to public property or personal property of another - E. Stealing, Larceny, Petty Theft The intentional unlawful taking or carrying away of property valued at less than \$100 belonging to or in possession or custody of another - F. Possession of stolen property with the knowledge that it is stolen - G. Threats, Intimidation, Extortion, Harassment Verbally or by written or printed communication, maliciously threatening any injury to the person, property or reputation of another, or the intent to extort money or take advantage of any person, to do any act or refrain from doing any act against his/her will - H. Trespassing Willfully, entering or remaining on any school

-- property without being authorized, licensed, or invited; or having been authorized, licensed, or invited after being warned by an authorized person to depart and refusing to do so - I. Unjustified activation of a fire alarm system or fire extinguisher - Written or verbal proposition to engage in sexual acts including social media - K. Use of obscene gestures, racial slurs, illustrations, or language directed toward another person - L. Intentionally providing false information to school personnel - M. Illegal Organizations Any attempt to use the school day for activities that are not school related or school-sponsored(non-gang related) - N. Mere possession of a knife, razor blade, box cutter or edged instrument, etc. (consult School Resource Officer SRO on blade length) - O. Truancy - P. Touching /hitting/slapping/spitting (but not limited to the aforementioned) on another person against his/her will in a threatening or suggestive manner - Q. Use of a digital device during class or in the hallways without administrative approval (2nd Offense) - R. Major Distractions Any behavior that prevents any activity from continuing in an orderly manner. - S. Any action by a student that constitutes an inappropriate use of a computer and/or network resource - T. Speeding or reckless driving - U. Misuse of lunch codes - V. Refusal to give name or intentionally giving false information to authorized person - W. Disrespect/Disobedience towards a school board employee or substitute. - X. Any use of a digital device to take pictures, video and/or record is prohibited - Y. Possession of lighters, matches, fireworks/firecrackers etc.; and/or, igniting fireworks or firecrackers - Z. Possession and/or use of any tobacco, e-cigarettes, vaping products (i.e. nicotine products and/or paraphernalia) 1st Offense 10 days Alt.
-School (2nd Offense Class III) - AA.
-Using obscene language or profanity towards a school board employee - BB.Covering cameras on school bus or on campus that results in a safety issue - CC.
-Leaving campus without permission - DD.
-Defiance of school board employee's authority - EE.
-NOTE: Overt and continuing to be determined by an administrator FF.
-Fighting - a.
-Grades 3rd-12th Any physical conflict between two or more individuals.
-If the aggressor can be identified/determined, he/she could receive no fewer than two and no more than ten additional days to Alternative
+- A. Skipping class or leaving class without permission - B. Gambling Any participation in games of chance for money and/or other things of value - C. Instigating Conflict The deliberate attempt to incite, provoke physical conflict, or a verbal altercation between individuals - Vandalism Intentional and deliberate action resulting in injury or damages to public property or the real/personal property of another - E. Stealing, Larceny, Petty Theft The intentional unlawful taking or carrying away of property valued at less than \$100 belonging to or in possession or custody of another - F. Possession of stolen property with the knowledge that it is stolen - G. Threats, Intimidation, Extortion, Harassment Verbally or by written or printed communication, maliciously threatening any injury to the person, property or reputation of another, or the intent to extort money or take advantage of any person, to do any act or refrain from doing any act against his/her will - H. Trespassing Willfully, entering or remaining on any school property without being authorized, licensed, or invited; or having been authorized, licensed, or invited after being warned by an authorized person to depart and refusing to do so - I. Unjustified activation of a fire alarm system or fire extinguisher - J. Written or verbal proposition to engage in sexual acts including social media - K. Use of obscene gestures, racial slurs, illustrations, or language directed toward another person - L Illegal Organizations Any attempt to use the school day for activities that are not school related or school-sponsored (non-gang related) - M. Mere possession of a knife, razor blade, box cutter or edged instrument, etc. (consult SRO on blade length) - N. Truancy - O. Touching /hitting/slapping/spitting (but not limited to the aforementioned) on another person against his/her will in a threatening or suggestive manner - P. Major Distractions Any behavior that prevents any activity from continuing in an orderly manner :to include, but not limited to-recording fights streaming fights, posting on social media during the school day) - Q. Any action by a student that constitutes an inappropriate use of a computer and/or network resource - R. Speeding or reckless driving - S. Misuse of lunch codes - T. Use of video/recording devices on campus are prohibited - U. Refusal to give name or intentionally giving false information to authorized person - Y. Possession and/or use of tobacco, e-cigarettes, vaping products (ie. nicotine/nicotine products or any paraphernalia) - W. Using obscene language or profanity towards a school board employee - X Possession of lighters, matches, fireworks/firecrackers etc.; and/or, igniting fireworks or firecrackers - Y. Leaving campus without permission once on school property - Defiance of school board employee or a substitute authority - NOTE: Overt and continuing to be determined by an administrator a.
+Grades 3-12 - Any physical conflict between two or more individuals.
+If the aggressor can be identified/ determined, he/she could receive no fewer than two and no more than ten additional days to Alternative School b.
+Grades K-2 - Discipline to be determined by the school administration.

-- School 1st Offense 5 days Alt.
-School, 2nd Offense 10 days Alt.
-School, 3rd Offense a Class III and may result in referral for anger management (principal's discretion). - b.
-Grades K-2nd Discipline to be determined by the school administration. - c.
 Discipline may include ISS, break detention, after-school detention, or Alternative School.
 If the aggressor can be identified/determined, he/she could receive additional punishment as deemed appropriate by the school administration.
-2nd offense may result in referral for anger management (principal's discretion). - GG.
-Any other offense which the principal may deem necessary to fall within this category after consideration of extenuating circumstances - Automatic referral to Alternative School for a period-of three to tendays.
-(Grades 3rd -12th)
+2nd offense may result in referral for anger management (principal's discretion).